-Click here for more information about the HELIX programme
+Click here for more information about the Food Innovation Wales HELIX programme launch

 Knowledge Innovation Technology Exchange (KITE)

-From November 2008 to October 2015 the aim was to increase sales of Welsh-based food products by £10m before the end of 2013, the KITE Programme facilitates a partnership between SME food businesses, graduates and the Food Industry Centres at Cardiff Metropolitan University.
-The Programme exceeded its target before 2013 to more than £100m.
+From November 2008 to October 2015 the aim was to increase sales of Welsh-based food products by £10m. the KITE Programme facilitated a partnership between SME food businesses, ZERO2FIVE Food Industry Centre at Cardiff Metropolitan University, Welsh Government, and graduates.
+The Programme exceeded its target to more than £100m.
 This programme is now complete.

 Click here to read more about the programme